radivot/myelo/CML/michor05/identifiability/README.md

 #  FME Identifiability Analysis
 The goal here is to see how well parameters can be recovered from bi-exponential model simulations.

-First, log(BCRABL/BCR) is normal, as nlmer fit residuals show a flat variance-mean relationship (the main characteristic of normality).
+First we show that log(BCRABL/BCR) yields a flat variance-mean relationship, consistent with normality.
 ```
 rm(list=ls())
 library(tidyverse)